Róża Czacka: Blindness

 The turning point came in 1898, when as a result of falling off a horse, the retinas of both of Róża's eyes became detached.
 At the age of 22, she became completely blind.
-Despite the tragedy, Róża regained her internal freedom.
 The time of hiding the inconvenient truth by her loved ones was over.

 Róża's parents spared no efforts to restore her daughter's sight.
 It was hoped this would be achieved thought trips abroad to the most renowned ophthalmologists.
 These, however, proved fruitless.
 The breakthrough finally came when Róża turned to the ophthalmologist Bolesław Ryszard Gepner, who told her: ‘Don’t allow yourself to be carted from one foreign fame to another.
 There is nothing here that can be done, the state of your eyesight is quite hopeless.
 You’d be better off taking care of the blind, as they are not looked after by anyone in Poland’.
 Her doctors told her that there were no available options for her to recover her sight nor options to help her manage her condition since the Braille alphabet had not been available in Poland.

 Róża decided to start her mission to help the blind through charitable work.
 She visited the patients of ophthalmic clinics, contacted doctors who could treat them and organized fundraising at Holy Cross Church in Warsaw.
 In this charity work, she was supported by her mother, whose approach to her daughter had now warmed.
 Róża came to the conclusion that her aid to those in need should not be limited to sporadic actions.
 She traveled to the West to learn how to organize institutional care for the blind.
+She found inspiration in the outstanding French promoter of braille Maurice de la Sizeranne.